 When two or more teams have the same number of wins, the team with the higher BHN is ahead in the ranking.

 A team with a bye in a round receives the last entry’s number of points for this round.

 The fBHN of a team is the sum of BHN of all their opponents.
 It is a refinement of the Buchholz ranking.

 When there are an odd number of entries one team has to have a bye in each round.
 In the first round the bye is selected randomly from the entered teams.
 The competition organiser is asked to accept this decision because the bye should be granted to one of the weaker players.
 In further rounds the team with the lowest score gets the bye.

 No entry will get more than one bye in each round of the competition.

-Ranking of teams in the GPS will be based upon the number of wins and the BHN.
+Ranking of teams in the Domestic Representation Series will be based upon the number of wins and the BHN.
 Where teams have the same number of wins and equal BHN, then the fBHN will be used to rank the tied teams.
 If the teams are still equal, then the points difference will be used, then points for (+), followed by points against (-) if required.